twse/random-stuff/Readable Fonts/Transliteration.md

 Transliteration (1998) is a TrueType font derived from Times New Roman Italic from Glyph for Windows for Egyptian transliteration created by the Centre for Computer-aided Egyptological Research, Utrecht University.
 It relocates some ASCII characters and removes mappings for other symbols.

-URW Palladio CSX (2002), a font in either TrueType or OpenType PostSciript formats, by Ulrich Stiehl, is a font derived from URW Palladio using the CSX encoding.
+URW Palladio CSX (2002), a font in either TrueType or OpenType PostScript formats, by Ulrich Stiehl, is a font derived from URW Palladio using the CSX encoding.

 URW Palladio GGM (2002), by Ulrich Stiehl, is a font using the Balaram encoding designed for Sanskrit documents of the Gaudiya Grantha Mandira website.